Quasinormal modes and bound states of massive scalar fields in wormhole spacetimes: Bronnikov-Ellis wormholes and non-constant redshift function wormholes

 We skip providing the explicit expressions for $\alpha_n$, $\beta_n$ and $\gamma_n$ of the final three-term recurrence relations.
 Now, according to Leaver \cite{Leaver:1985ax, Leaver:1990zz}, the recursion coefficients must satisfy the following continued fraction relation for the convergence of the series

 The continued fraction must be truncated at some large index $N$ and the QNFs are obtained solving this equation numerically.
-In the following figures we show the behaviour of $Re(\omega)b_0$ and $- Im(\omega)b_0$ for massive scalar field as a function of $m b_0$ using the CFM, for the fundamental mode, see Fig. \ref{omega1}, and \ref{omega3}, and the first overtone, see Fig. \ref{omega2}, and \ref{omega4}.
+In the following figures we show the behaviour of $Re(\omega)b_0$ and $- Im(\omega)b_0$ for massive scalar field as a function of $m b_0$ using the CFM, for the fundamental mode, see Figs. \ref{omega_1}, \ref{omega1} and \ref{omega3}, and the first overtone, see Figs. \ref{omega_4}, \ref{omega2} and \ref{omega4}.

 For the fundamental QNFs ($n=0$), we can observe an inverted behaviour of $Im(\omega)b_0$, that is, when $m b_0>m_c b_0$, $Im(\omega)b_0$ increases with $\ell$, representing an anomalous decay rate of the QNMs.
 Conversely, for $mb_0<m_c b_0$, $Im(\omega)b_0$ decreases with increasing $\ell$ for $n \geq \ell$.
 The critical value $m_c b_0$ rises with an increase in the parameter $M/b_0$, and the frequency of the oscillation increases with both the angular number and the parameter $mb_0$.
 The frequencies all have a negative imaginary part, which means that the propagation of massive scalar fields is stable in this background.
 Some numerical values of the QNFs obtained with CFM are in appendix \ref{NV}.
 Moreover, in appendix \ref{AFC} we compare the fundamental QNFs and the first overtone using the CFM and the WKB approximation, and we see a good agreement for high values of $\ell$ as expected, because it is known that the WKB method only yields accurate results for high values of $\ell$ and for $\ell > n$.